louisvarley/mbiiez/README.md

 For this reason the database can be used by external processes to query this information, or in a plugin, if for example, a discord bot wants to show when the last time a given player connected.

 Usablity is limited as there is no way beyond a name, to track a player between connections.

+## Get Involved
+This is still a little rough round the edges, i am NOT a full python dev, if anyone is interested in doing further development on this or pushing pull requests into this thats all fine with me.

 ### Still to do